|

 I have seen too many people realize, they can't handle a bear and

-other exotics after they grow up.
+other exotics after they grow up, then try to re-home them.

 put in a rehab center.
 This is NOT fair to the animal or the owner.